ZhouSusan/NumberGuessingGame/README.md

 # NumberGuessingGame

-Do you like guessing games?
-Then you are in for a treat :)
+<p> Do you like guessing games?
+Then you are in for a treat :) </p>
-This is guessing a game, where the user has 10 chances to guess the right number.
+<p> This is a guessing game, where the user has 10 chances to guess the right number. </p>
-The computeer generates a new random number each game.
+<p> The computer generates a new random number each game. </p>